 Virginia is one of 45 states that have enacted minimum wage laws.
 Virginia minimum wage laws apply to businesses with 4 or more employees.
 The minimum wage in Virginia is identical to the current Federal minimum wage rate of $7.25.

-A recent February 2014 attempt to raise Virginia's minimum wage failed.
-Senator Dave W. Marsden (D-Fairfax) put forward a bill that would have raised the minimum wage to $9.25 but could not gather the needed support from other Virginia state legislators.
+Many attempts to raise Virginia's minimum wage have failed.
+In 2014, Senator Dave W. Marsden (D-Fairfax) put forward a bill that would have raised the minimum wage to $9.25 but could not gather the needed support from other Virginia state legislators.

-In 2012, the US Bureau of Labor Statistics reported that there are 123,000 minimum wage workers in Virginia, equivalent to 6.80 percent of the hourly workforce.
+In 2012, the US Bureau of Labor Statistics reported that there were then 123,000 minimum wage workers in Virginia, equivalent to 6.80 percent of the hourly workforce.

 Need to find minimum wages by state?
 Just browse our minimum wages information pages: